violetadimov/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+It is an inner function that has its own variable but also has access to the outer parent function variable .
 2. Study the following code, then answer the questions below.

 ```js